Lip Lines

 Naj Shirazi

 Lips mark a boundary.
 As the soft edge between the body and the world, they are sites of intimacy and exposure, silence and speech, desire and control.
-It is through the lips that language is articulated, desire is enacted and identity is performed.
+It is through the lips that language is articulated, desire is enacted, and identity is performed.

 Lip Lines considers lips as active agents within cultural, political and erotic systems, surfaces through which bodies are read, regulated and performed.
 Lips are coded with meaning: sexualised in advertising, disciplined through norms of beauty and weaponised in acts of silence and censorship.
 They operate as a critical threshold where language, desire and power converge.

 Drawing from the “two lips” of Luce Irigaray, the lips propose a way of imagining the body—and a way of speaking—that does not follow rigid, male-centred structures, resisting linearity and singular form.
 They suggest something plural, self-touching, excessive and not easily contained.
 From this, a different language emerges: one that is articulated, distorted, withheld or refused.
-The tension between the eroticisation of lips and the suppression of speech remains central in the exhibition, particularly in relation to the gendered dynamics of visibility and voice, Lip Lines asks who gets to speak, and why.
+The tension between the eroticisation of lips and the suppression of speech remains central in the exhibition, particularly in relation to the gendered dynamics of visibility and voice.
+Lip Lines asks who gets to speak, and why.

 The works in the exhibition move between limit and excess.
 They foreground the everyday, visceral experience of having lips, while also pushing the body beyond its limits.
 Lips become exaggerated, unstable: too painted, too wet, too open, too loud.
 Centring the body and lips and their vicerality, liberating it from patriarchal control and recreating their own aesthetics.
 Reflecting the grotesque and the excessive, the lips appear unruly, resisting containment and refusing to resolve into idealised form.